-In order to achieve honey blonde hair, your colorist will likely need to use bleach to lift your current color and create a blank canvas before applying your nectar-inspired hue.
-After all, your colorist will need to craft a customized honey blonde hue with varying amounts of gold, brown, or red, depending on the look you want to achieve.
+To achieve honey blonde hair, your colorist will likely need to use bleach to lift your current color and create a blank canvas before applying your nectar-inspired hue.
+After all, your colorist will need to craft a customized honey blonde shade with varying amounts of gold, brown, or red, depending on the look you want to achieve.

 What is the difference between honey blonde and golden blonde?